GSA/fpki-guides/_common/09_faq.md

 - [What errors can occur in macOS if I don’t distribute the FCPCA G2?](#what-errors-can-occur-in-macos-if-i-dont-distribute-the-fcpca-g2)
 - [What errors can occur in iOS if I don’t distribute the FCPCA G2?](#what-errors-can-occur-in-ios-if-i-dont-distribute-the-fcpca-g2)
 - [How can I verify that the FCPCA G2 has been successfully distributed to my workstation or device?](#how-can-i-verify-that-the-fcpca-g2-has-been-successfully-distributed-to-my-workstation-or-device)
 - [My agency gets PIV cards from [Issuer Name].
-I won’t be affected by this change, right?](#my-agency-gets-piv-cards-from-issuer-name.-i-wont-be-affected-by-this-change-right)
+I won’t be affected by this change, right?](#do-i-need-to-distribute-the-fcpca-g2-to-my-bring-your-own-device-byod-program-device)
 - [Do I need to distribute the FCPCA G2 to my Bring Your Own Device (BYOD) program device?](#do-i-need-to-distribute-the-fcpca-g2-to-my-bring-your-own-device-byod-program-device)